Niru-496/Web-Scrapping/README.md

 ```

 ## Procedure
-- After selecting place click on  `Load More`
+- After selecting location goto bottom of page & click on  `Load More`
 - Goto Console You can see the table of restaurent names and Co-ordinates
 - click on  `Load More` to get more more city co-ordinates